This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Regardless, healthcare professionals are obligated to uphold a professional standard of healthcare for all patients, regardless of age.

-The U.S. National Institutes of Health (NIH) reports that although the standard of care for medical professionals doesn’t mean being perfect at their duties, it does mean they must provide the quality of care that’s upheld by law.
+The U.S. National Institutes of Health (NIH) reports that although the standard of care for medical professionals doesn’t mean being perfect at their duties, they must provide the quality of care that’s upheld by law.

 For example, if a healthcare professional falls asleep and fails to monitor an infant’s stress level and it results in injuries, it could potentially lead to medical malpractice.